muchirijane/Nairobi-Night-Color-Theme/README.md

 </p>

 <p align="center">
-A dark theme based on dark blue colour, that showcases cool colours from the city under sun at night.
+A dark theme based on dark blue colour, that showcases cool colours from the city under sun when the sun goes down.
 </p>

 #### How to Install from VS Code